afzal-p/Maze-Game-C-SDL2/README.md

 # Maze by Afzal

-it is up to the player to escape using the arrow keys or just chill out and listen to the bgm
+It is up to the player to escape using the arrow keys or just chill out and listen to the bgm.

 Credits:

-The background music and teleport sound effect used were produced by Afzal.
+I created the background music and sound effects.

 "Spring", "9Aswin909"4, "Georges 'TRaK' Grondinon", and "You're Perfect Studio" from OpenGameArt:
-This game utilizes the floor,water,shadow PNG's from these creators.
+This game utilizes the floor, water, and shadow PNG's from these creators.
+Thanks

 Pannav from kissPNG:
-This game utilizes their rainbow star PNG.
+This game utilizes their rainbow star PNG. thnx

 Also lazyfoo SDL2.0.